logotip4ik/keycap/README.md

 ## Why ?

-After months of usage windows and android phone, i find that notes are syncing.
+After months of usage windows and android phone, i found out that notes aren't syncing.
 Plus there wasn't support for markdown.
-But you can ask why to build something similar to notion and answer will be pretty simple.
-With this project i developed my skills and i hope it will load much faster that notion 🙃
+But you can ask why to build something similar to notion? and answer will be pretty simple.
+With this project i developed my skills and i hope it will load much faster than notion 🙃

 ## Stack